 The Karnataka High Court has said trait or royalty fee on seed technology is a private contract between two enterprises, and a Central government notification cannot intervene in it, according to media reports.
 The court was ruling on the Cotton Seed Price Control Notification issued by the Central government March 8.

 "Fixation of trait value under the (government) notification shall not be given effect... since it would be a matter between (companies)... based on agreements entered into amongst themselves," the court order, granting stay on the Centre's notification, was quoted by the Mint as saying.

-A plea filed by the Association of Biotechnology Led Enterprises Agriculture Group (ABLE-AG), an umbrella organisation of research and development (R&D) firms, had challenged Monday the legality and validity of CSPCO and its subsequent notifications at the high court.
-"The court while maintaining the maximum sale price (MSP) has directed that trait value charged by its members cannot be regulated, till final consideration given to the validity of CSPCO," said Dr. Shivendra Bajaj, Executive Director, in a note to International Business Times, India.
+A plea filed by the Association of Biotechnology Led Enterprises Agriculture Group (ABLE-AG), an umbrella organisation of research and development (R&D) firms, had challenged Monday the notification's ruling on trait fee at the high court.

 The Central government notification would reportedly have the biggest impact on U.S.-based Monsanto's India business venture MMBL (a member of ABLE-AG), which has 90 percent share in the country's genetically modified (GM) cottonseed market.
 Its royalty fee was cut by 73 percent and its GM Bollgard II cottonseed prices capped at Rs 800 (per 450 gram packet) from Rs 830-1,000 earlier.
 The reduction was primarily on account of royalty cut, said the Mint report.